-(6.3°) % Decrease % decreasing to 3.5%) Cost (7.3° ent Healthcare Trend Rates decreasing to 4.5%) (8.3) % Increase % decreasing to 5.5%) \$ 6,068,524 \$ 7,741,522 \$ 8,581,338
+1% Decrease HS/HSMA: 6.3/9.8 % decreasing to 3.5%; Cost HS/HS t Trend Rates MA: 7.3/10.8 % lecreasing to 4.5%) 1% Increase HS/HSMA: 8.3/11.8 % decreasing to 5.5%) \$ 7,202,443 \$ 8,860,465 \$ 10,374,362

 The OPEB plan's fiduciary net position is determined using economic resources measurement focus and accrual basis of accounting, which is the same basis used by ERS.
 Benefits and refunds of contributions are recognized when due and payable in accordance with the terms of the plan.
 Investments of the Other Employee Benefit Trust Fund are reported at fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
 The fair value of investments is based on published market prices and quotations from major investment brokers at available current exchange rates.
 However, corporate bonds in general are valued based on currently available yields of comparable securities by issuers with similar credit ratings.
-More detailed information on the plan's investment valuation, investment policy, assets, and fiduciary net position may be obtained from ERS' fiscal 2018 and 2017 CAFRs.
+More detailed information on the plan's investment valuation, investment policy, assets, and fiduciary net position may be obtained from ERS' fiscal 2019 and 2018 CAFRs.

-At August 31, 2019 and 2018, the Stations reported a liability of \$7,741,522 and \$2,046,620, respectively for their proportionate share of the collective net OPEB liability.
-The collective net OPEB liability at August 31, 2019, was measured as of August 31, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At August 31, 2020 and 2019, the Stations reported a liability of \$8,860,465 and \$7,741,522, respectively, for their proportionate share of the collective net OPEB liability.
+The collective net OPEB liability at August 31, 2020, was measured as of August 31, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+The Stations' proportion at August 31, 2019, was 0.0248172%, which was an increase from the 0.0241780% measured at the prior measurement date.
+The Stations' proportion of the collective net OPEB liability at August 31, 2020, was based on their contributions to the OPEB plan relative to the contributions of all the employers and the nonemployer-contributing entity to the plan for the period September 1, 2018 through August 31, 2019.
 The collective net OPEB liability at August 31, 2018, was measured as of August 31, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The Stations' proportion at August 31, 2018, was 0.0241780%, which was an increase from the 0.0060066% measured at the prior measurement date.
 The Stations' proportion of the collective net OPEB liability at August 31, 2019, was based on their contributions to the OPEB plan relative to the contributions of all the employers and the nonemployer-contributing entity to the plan for the period September 1, 2017 through August 31, 2018.
-The Stations' proportion of the collective net OPEB liability at August 31, 2018, was based on their contributions to the OPEB plan relative to the contributions of all the employers and the nonemployer-contributing entity to the plan for the period September 1, 2016 through August 31, 2017.

-For the years ended August 31, 2019 and 2018, the Stations recognized OPEB expense of \$1,421,365 and \$734,238, respectively.
+For the years ended August 31, 2020 and 2019, the Stations recognized OPEB expense of \$1,491,732 and \$1,421,365, respectively.
+At August 31, 2020, the Stations reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

+erred outflows f resources Deferred inflows of resources Differences between expected and actual experience \$ - 223,194 Changes of assumptions 610,414 1,930,730 Net difference between projected and actual investment return 3,526 - Effect of change in proportion and contribution difference 5,215,615 187,883 Contributions subsequent to the measurement date 40,071 Total \$ 5,869,626 2,341,807

 At August 31, 2019, the Stations reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-ferred outflows of resources Deferred inflows of resources Differences between expected and actual experience \$ - 262,533 Changes of assumptions - 2,638,389 Net difference between projected and actual investment return 3,393 - Effect of change in proportion and contribution difference 6,740,233 - Contributions subsequent to the measurement date 17,466 Total \$ 6,761,092 2,900,922

-At August 31, 2018, the Stations reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: